Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Vet Vendors Thoroughly: Before adopting a new SaaS tool, assess its security features, compliance certifications, and data protection policies.
+- Vet Vendors Thoroughly: Before adopting a new SaaS tool, review its security protocols, data encryption standards, and compliance certifications.

 The Challenge: